pdemeulenaer/my-ds-documentation/docs/documentation/Devops.rst

 Doc on docker image building using Azure DevOps (and a Dockerfile): https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/test/publish-test-results?view=azure-devops&tabs=junit%2Cyaml#docker

 jobs, conditions, variables in Azure Pipelines: A recurrent tricky problem: when you define a variable from a job, how to make it available in another job? https://gaunacode.com/passing-variables-between-jobs-for-azure-devops-pipelines (pay attention that jobs run on different agents by default, so the variables are not passed by default).

 Also, if I need to use a variable of a previous job in a condition in a downstream job: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml#use-the-output-variable-from-a-job-in-a-condition-in-a-subsequent-job

+Good post on the different variable types in Azure DevOps: https://adamtheautomator.com/azure-devops-variables/#What_are_Azure_DevOps_Pipeline_Variables

 Tests